asthma-map/asthma-map.github.io/pages/ci.md

 Available for downloding in various formats via [Downloads](/downloads/) page.

-## AsthmaMap Cellular Interactions for buid 1.3 - ongoing work
+## AsthmaMap Cellular Interactions for Buid 1.3 - ongoing work

-In collaboration with the Laboratory for Translational Research and Personalised Medicine at the Moscow Institute of Physics and Technology we are preparing an improved version, [AsthmaMap Cellular Interactions build 1.3](/ci3/), with newly published research integrated and suggestions from our extended Editorial Panel taken into account.
+In collaboration with the Laboratory for Translational Research and Personalised Medicine at the Moscow Institute of Physics and Technology we are preparing an improved version, [AsthmaMap Build 1.3](/ci3/), with newly published research integrated and suggestions from our extended Editorial Panel taken into account.